Hiking in Vail With a Guide

 As I stared up at the mountains, I knew that I wanted to get up there for some hiking in Vail!
 After all, I’m much more of a hiker than I am a shopper.

-People like to hike (or at least I like to hike) to escape and get away from people and simply enjoy being out in nature.
-Therefore, hiking is a great social distance activity in these times of COVID.
-After hitting the trails this summer – I’m clearly not the only one who has thought this; the trails all around Colorado are popular and filled with hikers.
+People like to hike (or at least I like to hike) to escape and get away from people and simply enjoy being out in nature.After hitting the trails this summer – I’m clearly not the only one who has thought this; the trails all around Colorado are popular and filled with hikers.

 Research Guided Options for Hiking in Vail

-He picked us up at our hotel wearing a mask and we drove to the trailhead with the windows down as he started telling us about the area.
+He picked us up at our hotel wearing a mask, and we drove to the trailhead with the windows down as he started telling us about the area.
 At that moment, I realized how much I missed guided travel.
 Sure, I can do everything I need on my own, but I learn much less about a place.
 One of the joys of having a guide is you actually learn about a place and get a local perspective.

 Of course, it depends on how much risk you want to take on – and that’s unique to everyone.
-But before you just write off getting a local guide because you think it’s too risky, at least call them and ask them about how they are operating taking COVID-19 into account.
+But before you just write off getting a local guide because you think it’s too risky, at least call them and ask them about how they are operating, taking COVID-19 into account.

-Listen to Will from Paragon Guides talk about how they keep hiking safely during COVID19
+Listen to Will from Paragon Guides talk about how they keep hiking safely during COVID-19

 Little Uneva Peak Hike in Vail

-He took us up to Vail Pass where we started our hike up to Little Uneva Peak on a loop trail, but we would be taking a different route than others.
+He took us up to Vail Pass, where we started our hike up to Little Uneva Peak on a loop trail, but we would be taking a different route than others.
 Will knows this area really well because he has been leading backcountry skiing here every winter for years.
 He knows where the alternative trails are and where they lead.
 We were in great hands!

 Vail Pass starts at around 10,000 feet – it didn’t take me long to start breathing heavily.
-Will pointed out various things about the terrain and informed us that the trail we were on used to be the old wagon trail over the pass before they built I-70.
+Will pointed out various things about the terrain and informed us that the trail we were on used to be the old wagon trail over the pass before they built the I-70.

 Starting at 10,000 feet means that you have pretty spectacular views from the first step.
-I stopped and took it all in as we climbed above the treeline; plus stopping to enjoy the view is a great reason to catch your breath!
+I stopped and took it all in as we climbed above the treeline; plus, stopping to enjoy the view is a great reason to catch your breath!

-“If you get down really close, you see the little head and trunk,” Will pointed out as we all squatted around the pink wildflower examining it.
+“If you get down really close, you see the little head and trunk,” Will pointed out as we all squatted around the pink wildflower, examining it.
 “It’s called Elephant Trunk, it’s found in swampy areas, and it’s one of my favorites,” he said.
 Christopher and I oohed and ahhed at the elephant profile – something I never would’ve noticed if I had been on my own!

 Plan your weekend in Colorado Springs: where to eat, stay, and adventure

-On the hike we crossed trickling streams, and passed through wildflowers and snow mounds; at one point I was ready to run across the hillside singing, The Hills are Alive…
+On the hike, we crossed trickling streams and passed through wildflowers and snow mounds; at one point, I was ready to run across the hillside singing, The Hills are Alive…

 However, I knew I needed to conserve my energy for the final climb up the peak at 12,200 feet!

-Above the tree line we hiked upwards across boulders and suddenly (after a lot of huffing and puffing on my part) we reached the top!
-We basically came up through a back door and we were the only ones there!
+Above the tree line, we hiked upwards across boulders, and suddenly (after a lot of huffing and puffing on my part), we reached the top!
+We basically came up through a back door, and we were the only ones there!

-Will pointed out areas where they normally back-country ski in the bowls and I enjoyed the views.
+Will pointed out areas where they normally ski back-country in the bowls, and I enjoyed the views.
 I could’ve stayed there all afternoon, but Will wisely got us moving as he was watching the storm clouds rolling in – another good reason to have a guide!
 When we got back to the car we had gone about 10 miles total and Will rewarded us with an ice-cold beer.
 The end to a perfect hiking day!

 Learn More About Paragon Guides in Vail